Atlantic Beach, New York: Modern history

 The new Atlantic Beach Village Hall at 65 The Plaza officially opened on June 6, 1971.

 During the 1970s, a player for The New York Rangers died in Atlantic Beach following a fight with one of his fellow players.

 In the 1970s there was controversy regarding allegations by a geologist that NYC was dumping sludge and oil, that allegedly affected Atlantic Beach.

 In 1984, Atlantic Beach's Ocean Club was sued for allegedly discriminating against Jewish guests and applicants.
 The 1980s also saw many of the celebrities and summer residents moved out towards the Hamptons.
 Some residents from Long Beach moved into Atlantic Beach as they became wealthier.

 In 1991, an African American resident of the village named Alfred Jermaine Ewell was beaten up and hospitalized after a Lawrence public school graduation event in the village.
 Later, Reverend Al Sharpton bussed in people and led a march from the town of Inwood to Atlantic Beach; he received mix results, as Atlantic Beach is a very open and welcoming community.
 Additionally, the boy's mother decided not to partake in the march.
 Later, people were tried, and a man was found guilty of the attack.

 In 1996, Stephen Mahler replaced Fred Lager as mayor; Lager was the first and third Mayor of the Incorporated Village of Atlantic Beach.

-In 2007 it was rumored that Donald Trump's Trump Organization and Toll Brothers wanted to develop the oceanfront, however this has not come to fruition.
+In 2007 it was rumored that both Donald Trump's Trump Organization and the Toll Brothers wanted to develop the oceanfront, however this had not come to fruition.

 In 2012, Atlantic beach was severely impacted by Hurricane Sandy.

 Many young buyers, including people from Manhattan's Upper East Side, have snapped up Atlantic Beach houses as they grew tired of commuting three or more hours to the Hamptons or the Jersey Shore.
 However, there are only three oceanfront homes in the Village, most of the homes are either not on the water, or they face Reynolds channel.
 There are many summer-time rentals in the village.

 In 2014, George Pappas assumed the Mayorship from Stephen Mahler, who had served as Mayor for the previous 18 years.

 Republican Bruce Blakeman represented the Village of Atlantic Beach, Atlantic Beach Estates and East Atlantic Beach as a Town of Hempstead Councilman before becoming Nassau County Executive.

 During the summer of 2016, a paddle-boarder from the village was found dead at sea.
 Michael Bloomberg spoke at his funeral.

 There are still many beach clubs along the beach.
 There is also an old-age home called the Nautilus.
 A development called Pebble Cove was built along the Ocean between Putnam Blvd and Vernon Avenue.
 Pebble Cove is a 48-town-house complex with gated security and a swimming pool.

 During the summer of 2019, there was an article about an Uber driver who kidnapped a girl from Atlantic Beach.

 In 2025, Mayor Pappas resigned as a result of 87% tax hikes.
 On July 2, 2025, Mayor Pappas and Deputy Mayor Hammerman resigned.
 On August 4, 2025, Barry Frohlinger was selected Mayor.